rmcanany/SolidEdgeHousekeeper/README.md

 A `Property set`, either `System` or `Custom`, is required.
 For more information, see the **Property Filter** section above.

 It is possible that a property contains a character that cannot be used in a file name.
-If that happens, a replacement is read from filename_charmap.txt in the same directory as Housekeeper.exe.
+If that happens, a replacement is read from filename_charmap.txt in the Preferences directory in the Housekeeper root folder.
 You can/should edit it to change the replacement characters to your preference.
 The file is created the first time you run Housekeeper.
 For details, see the header comments in that file.

 ### Part